What It’s Like to Run for Hours

 As you can now see, crossing the finish line for an ultra marathon is about more than physical endurance and nutrition.
 There is a mental endurance factor as well.
 You have to be strong enough to go into that pain cave and come out on the other side.
 Your body will keep moving much longer than your mind wants to allow.
 You spend so much time and mental effort convincing your mind that your body can go on, that you only hurt, and that you aren’t dying.
 I suspect this is why ultramarathoners get better with time.
 Some of it comes from putting in the years required to build that kind of stamina and endurance, but it also comes from living life.

 Be honest, life beats you down, but every time you find the strength to stand back up and keep moving on, you build a little more mental resilience.
-The first two times I trained for a 50k, I thought I was mentally strong.
+The first three times I trained for a 50k, I thought I was mentally strong.
 After all, I had been trained “in the hardest of schools.”
 But it wasn’t enough to keep me moving forward.
 (Concurrently training for an Ironman has its effects, but I think I could have handled the pain cave better).
 Now, I’ve had some shit go down.
 I have seen the bottom of the hole and climbed back out.
 I’ve worked through my issues and have better coping techniques for mental resilience.
 I’m ready to go into the pain cave, battle my demons, and come out victorious.

 I think many of us want to be tested.
 We recognize that our culture is soft, seeking softness and comfort in all things.
 The idea of willingly submitting your body and mind to this the antithesis of American culture.

 Being able to subject your body to the battle with the course, to go into the pain cave, battle your demons, and come out victorious is something you can’t buy.
 You can’t cheat it.
 There is no short cut.